What is energy balance?

 The Bottom Line

 Energy imbalances impact more than weight gain or loss.
-Reduction in the metabolic rate impacts non-survival functions in the body such as metabolic function, cognitive function, reproductive function and repair function.
-On the other hand, not only gaining fat but also increasing blood pressure and blood cholesterol, building up plaques in arteries, becoming insulin resistant (predisposed to diabetes), inclined to certain cancers to name a few, are negative effects of too much overfeeding or positive energy imbalance.
+Reduction in the metabolic rate impacts non-survival functions in the body, such as metabolic function, cognitive function, reproductive function and repair function.
+Conversely, excessive overfeeding or a positive energy imbalance can lead to several negative effects, including gaining fat, increasing blood pressure and cholesterol levels, accumulating plaques in arteries, developing insulin resistance (which predisposes individuals to diabetes), and having a higher likelihood of certain cancers.

-A noteworthy fact of following a good nutrition plan is that your appetite more closely matches your total daily energy expenditure.
+A noteworthy fact about following a good nutrition plan is that your appetite more closely matches your total daily energy expenditure.
 But when the diet you normally follow doesn’t consist of whole and naturally occurring foods, your body’s functionality to regulate its dietary intake via hunger signals is adversely impacted.
-In most cases, when appetite cues are affected can lead to weight gain.
+In most cases, when appetite cues are affected, it can lead to weight gain.